 *Prices quoted are inclusive of sales tax

 The Equilume Cashel has a rechargeable cup, ideal for horses with limited turnout and/or poorly lit stables.
+The Cashel Light Mask is designed for performance horses and maintaining coat condition.
 Fully adjustable headpiece with velcro fastenings, machine washable.
-Plastic polymer cup with intergrated LED and electronics on right eye.
+Plastic polymer cup with integrated LED and electronics on the right eye.

-Starter Pack: Mask, Cup, Smart Key, Wireless Charger, Universal Plug.
+Starter Pack: Mask, Cup, Smart Key, Power Adapter, USB Cable

 "All mares with the Equilume™ mask showed heat in January and they had normal oestrous cycles.
 Equilume is effective to control reproductive organs as much as standard method of light control.
 The mares with Equilume were covered in the early breeding season and 70% of them became pregnant immediately.
 Equilume saved our time and daily running costs (electricity, bedding and labor etc)."

 “I loved having the light mask this past winter for my mare.
 It worked SO well.
 She is an older mare, and absolutely hates being stalled.
 So I had no choice than to either wait til summer to start breeding her, or use the light mask.
 I took a chance and used the light mask.
 It worked like a charm!
 She started cycling early (March), kept her weight on beautifully, and most importantly, she was HAPPY to be outside.
 The mask held up great!
 I never had any issues with her rubbing it off, or it falling apart, etc. I would love to have another one!"